onzfonz/comp227/src/content/8/en/part8c.md

 And our problem is solved.

-> **NB**: For some reason, VSCode tends to complain that it cannot find the file <i>../../data/diaries.json</i> from the service despite the file existing.
+> **NB**: For some reason, VSCode sometimes complains that it cannot find the file <i>../../data/entries.json</i> from the service despite the file existing.
 That is a bug in the editor, and goes away when the editor is restarted.

 Earlier, we saw how the compiler can decide the type of a variable by the value it is assigned.